OpenBioLink/ThoughtSource/README.md

 # ThoughtSource⚡
 __A framework for the science of machine thinking__

-ThoughtSource⚡ aims to provide a central, open resource for data and tools related to chain-of-thought reasoning in large language models ([Wei 2022](https://arxiv.org/abs/2201.11903)).
+ThoughtSource⚡ aims to provide a central, open resource and community around data and tools related to _chain-of-thought reasoning_ (CoT) in large language models ([Wei 2022](https://arxiv.org/abs/2201.11903)).
 Our long-term goal is to enable trustworthy and robust reasoning in advanced AI systems for driving scientific research and development.

+## Roadmap

+1. Create a collection of datasets through a central, standardized interface. ✅
+2. Create a conceptual model of different CoT styles and phenomena.
+3. Create tools for exploring, diagnosing and evaluating CoT (based on performance, transparency and value-alignment).
+4. Unify CoT with learning from natural language feedback ([Scheurer 2022](https://arxiv.org/abs/2204.14146)) and argumentation/debate.
+5. Adapt CoT approaches for high-impact scientific use-cases such as biomedical research.

 ## Framework